Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Experimental setup

 \section{Experimental setup}

-This section introduces the research questions, large code models, baseline estimators, datasets, evaluation metrics, and implementation details of our experiments.
-The goal of our experiments is to evaluate the accuracy and efficiency of \estimator, which further demonstrates the feasibility of \mechanism.
-Therefore, we propose three research questions and design several experiments to answer these research questions:
+\su{ This section introduces the research questions, large code models, datasets, evaluation metrics, and implementation details of our experiments.
+The goal of our experiments is to evaluate the accuracy and efficiency of each implemented estimator, which further demonstrates the feasibility of \mechanism. } Therefore, we propose three research questions and design several experiments to answer each of them: